 You shouldn’t worry too much about your scars until they have fully healed.
 You might be surprised by how much they fade as the months stretch by.
-Once the scars are fully healed, your surgeon may recommend laser treatments if more fading is required.
+Once the scarring after Gynecomastia surgery are fully healed, your surgeon may recommend laser treatments if more fading is required.

 Laser technology allows for a microscopic beam that targets the upper layers of the skin.
-The technique is effective at minimizing surgical scars, including those that originate from a gynecomastia procedure.
+The technique is effective at minimizing scarring after Gynecomastia surgery, including those that originate from a gynecomastia procedure.

-Multiple laser sessions might be needed, depending on the severity of the surgical scarring.
+Multiple laser sessions might be needed, depending on the severity of the scarring after Gynecomastia surgery.

 During your follow-up appointment with your gynecomastia surgeon, you will be given tips on how to eat and rest to make the most of your surgical recovery.
 You will be taught which foods to choose for the most nutritional benefit.
 These include protein rich foods and those high in vitamins and minerals.

 You may also be given a list of supplements to take to aid with healing.
-These can improve your blood circulation, make for faster healing, and treat your scars so that they are less noticeable over time.
+These can improve your blood circulation, make for faster healing, and treat your scarring after Gynecomastia surgery so that they are less noticeable over time.

 Some of the vitamins and supplements you may be recommended to take include Vitamin A, Vitamin C, Zinc, and Bromelain.